-NYU Langone's Genome Technology Center provides faculty, staff, and partnering researchers with a range of services related to genome, epigenome, and transcriptome analysis.
+NYU Langone's Genome Technology Center (RRID: SCR_017929) provides faculty, staff, and partnering researchers with a range of services related to genome, epigenome, and transcriptome analysis.
 We offer numerous advanced technologies, including the following:

 - Illumina deep sequencing and sample preparation for a variety of applications, including DNA and RNA sequencing (DNA- and RNA-seq), exome sequencing, targeted capture, chromatin immunoprecipitation sequencing (ChIP-seq), methylation sequencing (Methyl-seq), metagenomics, and many others